-- 11.1 Teachers employed on a day-to-day or other short notice basis (not via an agency) will be paid on a daily basis calculated on the assumption that a full working year consists of 195 days; periods of employment for less than a day being calculated pro-rata. - 11.2 Teachers who are employed to teach for the full pupil day will be paid at a daily rate of 1/195th of the annual pay they would receive if engaged on a regular contract.
-Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 then divided again by the proportion of the full pupil day which they teach to arrive at the hourly rate.
+- 11.1 Teachers employed on a day-to-day or other short notice basis (not via an agency) will be paid on a daily basis calculated on the assumption that a full working year consists of 195 days (194 days for the school year beginning in 2021); periods of employment for less than a day being calculated pro-rata. - 11.2 Teachers who are employed to teach for the full pupil day will be paid at a daily rate of 1/195th of the annual pay they would receive if engaged on a regular contract (1/194 days for the school year beginning in 2021).
+Teachers who work less than a full day will be hourly paid and will also have their salary calculated as an annual amount which will then be divided by 195 (194 for the school year beginning in 2021) then divided again by the proportion of the full pupil day which they teach to arrive at the hourly rate.